 Level Programme Objective Who When To brief students on the application procedures of UCAS (UK) and Common Application (US).
 To give useful tips on writing personal statement, choosing programmes and universities.
-Careers Visit To give students an understanding of various industries and the working CC & Whole environment.
-Careers year 2.
+Careers Visit To give students an understanding of various industries and the working environment.
 To provide other learning experiences.
-Team 3.
 To broaden their exposure to the real working world.
-Member Individual 1.
-To guide students on their JUPAS application.
-CC & Sep-Dec /group 2.
+CC & Careers Team Member Whole year Individual /group counselling To guide students on their JUPAS application.
 To advise students on their career planning and JUPAS programmes choices.
-Careers & counselling 3.
-To advise students on the modification of JUPAS programme choices and Team 15 Jul application of other study pathways after the release of HKDSE result.
-Member & Form Teacher
+To advise students on the modification of JUPAS programme choices and application of other study pathways after the release of HKDSE result.
+CC & Careers Team Member & Form Teacher Sep-Dec & 15 Jul

-La Salle College Careers Programme by Programme Objectives
+La Salle College Careers Programme by Programme

+Objectives

-- 1. To help students to achieve a better understanding of themselves and explore their interests, and aspirations. - 2.
+- To help students to achieve a better understanding of themselves and explore their interests, and aspirations.
+1. - 2.
 To assist students in making well-informed choices regarding their further education and future careers.